Using precision medicine

 to improve patient outcomes

 PrismRA® introduces precision medicine to the treatment of rheumatoid arthritis for the first time, providing objective, science-based guidance for rheumatoid arthritis (RA) therapy selection.
-The test leverages RNA sequencing (RNAseq) and gene expression data to identify patients who are unlikely to adequately respond to TNF inhibitor (TNFi) therapies, a targeted therapy commonly used to treat RA, based on their distinct molecular signatures.
+The test leverages RNA expression data to identify patients who are unlikely to adequately respond to TNF inhibitor (TNFi) therapies, a targeted therapy commonly used to treat RA, based on their distinct molecular signatures.

-The PrismRA test analyzes 23 biological features, including single-nucleotide polymorphisms (SNPs) derived from RNAseq, gene expression levels, serum peptides and disease-associated clinical features, that are discriminatory between the molecular signatures of those who respond or do not respond adequately to TNFi therapies.
+The PrismRA test analyzes 23 biological features, including RNA expression data, demographic variables, and disease-associated clinical metrics, that are discriminatory between the molecular signatures of those who respond or do not respond adequately to TNFi therapies.

 Identifying molecular signatures indicative of inadequate response

-PrismRA combines RNAseq and gene expression data to increase a molecular signature’s power to predict if a patient will respond inadequately to a TNFi therapy.
+PrismRA combines RNA expression data, demographic variables, and disease-associated clinical metrics to increase a molecular signature’s power to predict if a patient will respond inadequately to a TNFi therapy.